 The end of the campaigning season is not going as well for the Allied army and triumph turns to an undignified and dangerous retreat.
 At a time when the discipline of Wellington’s army seems to have broken down, Van Daan’s brigade need to set personal matters aside and concentrate on staying alive long enough to reach safety… (Published in November 2018)

 An Improbable Abdication (The Peninsular War Saga Book 9 – March 1814 – January 1815) Wellington’s army is in France, marching inexorably towards victory.
 An inconclusive engagement at Toulouse is cut unexpectedly short when the news comes in that Napoleon Bonaparte has abdicated and that France has surrendered.
-With war finally over, Colonel Paul van Daan and his battered and exhausted men are bound for England and a round of celebrations and gaiety which is likely to send Lord Wellington running for cover and Paul van Daan swearing loudly.
-While the crowned heads of Europe are feted in London, honours and promotions abound and Anne and Paul find themselves learning how to live a normal life again with their children around them.
-The light division is broken up with it’s various regiments sent to other duties and Lord Wellington, now a Duke, is despatched to Vienna to represent Britain in the complex peace negotiations which threaten to try his patience almost as much as Marshal Massena.
+With war finally over, Major-General Paul van Daan and his battered and exhausted men are bound for England and a round of celebrations and gaiety.
+While the crowned heads of Europe are feted in London, Anne and Paul find themselves learning how to live a normal life again with their children around them.
+The light division is broken up with its various regiments sent to other duties and Lord Wellington, now a Duke, is despatched to Vienna to represent Britain in the complex peace negotiations, accompanied by Captain Leo Manson in his new post as ADC.
 But the early months of 1815 bring shocking news…

 An Unmerciful Engagement (The Peninsular War Saga Book 10 – Waterloo 1815) For Paul and Anne van Daan, domestic bliss has been interrupted long before they had grown used to it.
 Bonaparte is loose and with the light division disbanded and many of it’s crack regiments dispersed to other theatres of war around the globe, Wellington needs to pull together an army from the allied nations of Europe.
-His Peninsular army no longer exists but he still has Paul van Daan and the 110th.
-Promoted to General, Paul is on his way to Brussels and to a battle far worse than anything he has yet experienced.
+His Peninsular army no longer exists but he still has the 110th and Paul is on his way to Brussels and to a battle far worse than anything he has yet experienced.

 A Civil Insurrection (The Peninsular War Saga Book 12 – Yorkshire 1819) Back in England finally, the 110th have settled back into barracks and are enjoying a rare spell of peace when trouble in the industrial towns of the North sends them to Thorndale, Anne’s home town, where her father and other mill owners are under threat from what looks like a revival of the Luddite movement.
 After many years of fighting the French the men of the 110th are faced with a new challenge which might see them pitted against their own countrymen.